Edited/Updated: March 28, 2023

 Visitors (21 years old and over) to Colorado are allowed to buy cannabis if they have valid government-issued identification.
-The possession limits are one ounce for non-resident adults.
 Colorado is a state that has both legal cannabis for recreation and medical use.

 Connecticut does not currently accept out-of-state medical marijuana ID card.

 Delaware does not currently accept out-of-state medical marijuana ID card – only Delaware residents can apply.